Salad109/url-shortener/README.md

 # URL Shortener

-A fast URL shortener built with Spring Boot.
+A URL shortener built with a focus on performance using Spring Boot.
 Takes long URLs and converts them into short codes with click tracking and analytics.

 ## Features